 • Adjuvants registered by the Washington State Department of Agriculture (WSDA).

 We accepted comments on the modified permit documents from Nov.
 7, 2018 until Dec.
 21, 2018.
-We will publish a Response to Comments as an appendix to the fact sheet to address comments submitted during this period.
-We hope to adopt the modified permit in the spring of 2019.
+We held two public workshops and hearings on Dec.
+10, 2018.
+We published a Response to Comments as an appendix to the fact sheet to address comments submitted during this period.

-Para obtener más información acerca del permiso general modificado, comuníquese con Stacey Callaway al 360-407-7118.
-Para información en español, comuníquese con Gustavo Ordóñez al 360-407-6619.
+Para obtener más información acerca del permiso general modificado, comuníquese con Jon Jennings al 360-407-6283.